-Suspicious circumstances are:
+Suspicious circumstances are those that:

-- circumstances tending to call into question the mental capacity of the testator; - circumstances tending to show the testator did not know (understand) the contents of the will and the effect of the wording of the dispositions in the will; and - circumstances tending to show the testator's free will was overborne by actions of coercion or fraud.
+- tend to call into question the mental capacity of the testator; - tend to show the testator did not know (understand) the contents of the will and the effect of the wording of the dispositions in the will; and - tend to show the testator's free will was overborne by actions of coercion or fraud.

-Some of the factors to consider in determining whether or not suspicious circumstances exist are (the list is not exhaustive) the following:
+Some factors to consider in determining whether suspicious circumstances exist include the following:

-- mental impairment including the rate of deterioration; - physical impairment due to age or disease including the rate of deterioration; - a significant change from a disposition in a former will; - potential beneficiary making the testator's appointment to make a new will, and that appointment being with the beneficiary's own lawyer; - the presence of a potential beneficiary on the way to the testator's appointment with his or her lawyer, or during the course of that appointment; - potential beneficiary interpreting the testator's wishes; - will is prepared on the instructions of the potential beneficiary; - factual circumstances surrounding the actual execution of the will; - numerous wills made within a short period of time; and - will favours person most instrumental in having the testator make the will (over other people in the same class).
+- mental impairment including the rate of deterioration; - physical impairment due to age or disease including the rate of deterioration; - a significant change from a disposition in a former will; - potential beneficiary making the testator's appointment to make a new will, and that appointment being with the beneficiary's own lawyer; - the presence of a potential beneficiary on the way to the testator's appointment with their lawyer, or during that appointment; - potential beneficiary interpreting the testator's wishes; - will is prepared on the instructions of the potential beneficiary; - factual circumstances surrounding the actual execution of the will; - numerous wills made within a short period of time; and - will favours person most instrumental in having the testator make the will (over other people in the same class).

-The relevant time for establishing suspicious circumstances is the period of time from the forming of the intention to give instructions for a will through to its preparation and execution.
+The relevant period for establishing suspicious circumstances is the time from the forming of the intention to give instructions for a will through to its preparation and execution.

-Some examples where suspicious circumstances have been found are:
+Some examples where suspicious circumstances have been found are where:

-- where the testator is bedridden and suffers from memory lapses at the time the will was to be executed.
+- the testator is bedridden and suffers from memory lapses at the time the will was to be executed.
 See Re Carvell Estate 1977 CanLII 2387 (NB QB), (1977), 21 N.B.R.
-(2d) 642; - where a second will is made shortly after the first is executed, which substantially alters the bequests and legacies of the first will.
+(2d) 642; - a second will is made shortly after the first is executed, which substantially alters the bequests and legacies of the first will.
 See Eady v.
 Waring, 1974 CanLII 492 (ON CA), (1974), 2 O.R.
-(2d) 627 (C.A.); - where instructions in respect of drafting the will are given by someone other than the testator.
+(2d) 627 (C.A.); - instructions in respect of drafting the will are given by someone other than the testator.
 See Stark v.
 Dennison, 1972 ALTASCAD 83 (CanLII), [1973] 1 W.W.R.
 368 (Alta.
-C.A.); - where a party benefiting from the will is instrumental in its preparation.
+C.A.); - a party benefitting from the will is instrumental in its preparation.
 See Doherty v.
 Doherty, 1997 CanLII 9556 (NB CA), [1997] N.B.J.
-No. 319 (C.A.); and - where numerous wills are made in a short period of time.
+No. 319 (C.A.); and - numerous wills are made in a short period of time.
 See McCardell Estate v.
 Cushman, 1988 ABCA 353 (CanLII), (1988), 94 A.R.
-262 (C.A.);
+262 (C.A.).